 The row-unit controller processes the row-unit data from the sensor node assemblies located on the row-unit head casting.
 The processed information is then sent to the planter main controller to be integrated into the displayed information being sent to the GreenStar Display.

-Downforce sensor assemblies are found on row-units with sensor nodes installed.
+Downforce sensor assemblies are found on row-units with sensor installed.
 The downforce sensor assembly is put together with the gauge wheel depth-adjustment handle and provides gauge wheel pressure information to the respective sensor node for data processing.

 Building upon the foundation of SeedStar 2, the SeedStar XP system takes planter monitoring to the next level.
 SeedStar XP is compatible with the GreenStar 2 1800 and 2600 Displays, GreenStar 3 2630 Display, the Gen 4 4200 CommandCenter™ Display, the Gen 4 4600 CommandCenter Display, the 4240 Universal Display, and the 4640 Universal Display.
 SeedStar XP is not compatible with the Gen 4 Extended Monitor.

 Specific information about how the planter is performing enables the operator to make needed adjustments for implement optimization.

 The SeedStar XP planting functions are fully integrated with the full spectrum of Precision Ag Technology applications such as Swath Control Pro™ system for planters, Section Control, GreenStar AutoTrac™ assisted steering system, John Deere Operations Center, Documentation, and others.
 Integrated planting technologies for better asset utilization and ease of use is just part of what SeedStar XP provides.

 Understanding the meter singulation performance on the planter is critical to minimizing the amount of seed multiples and skips.
 As a result, the SeedStar XP monitoring system provides real-time information from the row-units about the overall seed singulation performance.